albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 }
 ```

-The call `this( null )` matches both the constructors that have one reference type constructor.
+The call `this( null )` matches both the constructors that have one reference type parameter.

 1. The one that takes a `String`